davidcoulson/snmp-switch-manager/README.md

 - Interface Exclude rules
 - Port Name (rename) rules
 - Custom Diagnostic OIDs
-- Uptime polling interval (per-device, configurable)
+- Uptime polling interval (configurable, default 300 seconds)

 The Uptime polling interval controls how often the switch Uptime (sysUpTime) diagnostic sensor is refreshed.
 This can be tuned per device to balance